The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 • Problem: Coffee has a sour taste

-• Cause: Under-extraction or too low water temperature, which doesn’t extract enough from the coffee.
+• Cause: Under-extraction or too low water temperature doesn't extract enough from the coffee.

 • Solution: Increase water temperature, allow longer brewing time, or grind the coffee finer.